 The O&CC is responsible for the oversight of PSEG's human capital management strategy and risks.
-On a regular basis, they are updated on our organizational and workforce priorities including executive leadership succession and development, culture and DEI.
-On at least an annual basis, the O&CC reviews management succession plans for the CEO and other key officers.
-The O&CC oversees the development and retention of senior management talent while also maintaining an appropriate succession plan for our CEO.
-The primary focus is on internal succession alternatives across multiple time periods and alternatives are evaluated under different strategic and operating scenarios.
-The Board also has regular and direct exposure to leadership and succession pipeline talent in meetings held throughout the year.
-It also reviews, approves, and modifies, as necessary, our executive compensation policies, practices, and plans, executive compensation payments and awards, and corporate goals and objectives relevant to compensation, including short- and long-term incentive plans and other stock or stock-based incentive plans.
+On a regular basis, the O&CC is updated on our organizational and workforce priorities including culture and executive leadership succession.
+On at least an annual basis, the O&CC reviews the succession plans for the CEO and other key officers.
+The primary focus of this review is to evaluate our succession strategies to ensure we have a strong talent pipeline under different operating scenarios.
+The Board has regular and direct exposure to our executive leadership team and succession pipeline talent through topical presentations and talent engagement meetings, which are held throughout the year.
+It also reviews, approves and modifies, as necessary, our executive compensation policies, practices and plans; executive compensation payments and awards; and corporate goals and objectives relevant to compensation, including short and long-term incentive plans and other stock or stock-based incentive plans.

-The Board directly engages with our executive leadership teams and our rising leaders through topical presentations and talent engagement meetings.
-Safety metrics, such as Occupational Safety Health Administration (OSHA) recordable incident rate, OSHA days away from work rate, and serious injury incident rate, are regularly monitored and reported.
+Safety metrics, such as Occupational Safety Health Administration (OSHA) recordable incident rate, OSHA days away from work rate, and serious injury incident rate, are regularly monitored and reported to executive leadership and the Board's IOC.